madpiano/2019-432/README.md

 ### Deliverables

 - The [Homework page](https://github.com/THOMASELOVE/2019-432/tree/master/homework) provides details on the six planned homework assignments.
+Well, so far, just the first three assignments.
 - The [Projects page](https://github.com/THOMASELOVE/2019-432/tree/master/projects) provides details on the two course projects you'll complete.
+More to come, soon.
 - The [Quizzes page](https://github.com/THOMASELOVE/2019-432/tree/master/quizzes) provides details on the two quizzes you'll take this term.
+The first Quiz comes your way on 2019-03-01.

 Deadlines for all deliverables are specified in [the Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).